 Young women, respect your body and help others, particularly young men, maintain virtuous thoughts and actions.
 Respect your body, knowing that daily righteous living gives you eternal value.

-Elder Robert D. Hales of the Quorum of the Twelve Apostles taught: “Just as the temple grounds portray the sacredness and reverence for what takes place inside the temple, our clothing portrays the beauty and purity of our inner selves.
+Elder Robert D. Hales of the Quorum of the Twelve Apostles taught us: “Just as the temple grounds portray the sacredness and reverence for what takes place inside the temple, our clothing portrays the beauty and purity of our inner selves.
 How we dress portrays whether we have proper respect for … ordinances and eternal covenants and whether we are preparing ourselves to receive them” (Robert D. Hales, “Modesty: Reverence for the Lord,” Liahona, Aug.
 2008, 20; or Ensign, Aug.
 2008, 36).

 Show your reverence for our Savior’s atoning sacrifice by wearing your “Sunday best” to participate in the ordinance of the sacrament.
 “Young men should dress with dignity when officiating in the ordinance of the sacrament” (For the Strength of Youth, 8).
 Young women, dress modestly.

 Arise!
 Be the example of modest dress at home, at school, on the beach, at dances, or when playing sports.
 Follow Kim’s example when choosing your clothing, letting the Holy Spirit guide you in your decisions.
 “Ask yourself, ‘Would I feel comfortable with my appearance if I were in the Lord’s presence?’”
 (For the Strength of Youth, 8).

 If you live these three principles—representation, respect, and reverence—when you are choosing your attire, you will “shine forth” (D&C 115:5) as the Savior’s beloved representatives.

-For more on this standard, including Mormonads, videos, and youth experiences, visit lds.org/go/02E.
+For more on Dress and Appearance, including Mormonads, videos, and youth experiences, visit the For the Strength of Youth page.